GloriaFriesen/angular-zoo/README.md

 - [ ] view based on species
 - [ ] calculate caretakers needed for each species
 - [ ] average age of species
+- [ ] sort animals based on properties

 ## Application Map
 * Components needed